Early Childhood Education - Appraisal

 Goal setting and inquiry - a webinar in NZSL

 What is evidence?
 Part One - a webinar.
+This webinar is also available in New Zealand Sign Language.
 Note: The teachers' component diagram is used in this webinar.
 You may wish to refer to the components diagram for ECE teachers above.